 In the 1970’s there was little on offer for disabled children who were isolated and had nowhere to go and have fun.
-In 1976 a young man, Collin Hassell, who was the Assistant Manager at the Guildford Sports Centre telephoned St Luke’s Hospital to speak to paediatrician Dr Helen Foley to see whether his sports centre could offer anything for local disabled children.
+In 1976 a young man, Colin Hassell, who was the Assistant Manager at the Guildford Sports Centre telephoned St Luke’s Hospital to speak to paediatrician Dr Helen Foley to see whether his sports centre could offer anything for local disabled children.

 Together they set up free swimming classes for disabled children which became incredibly popular very quickly.
 Sometimes as many as 30 children attended the class and everyone was included; no one was ever turned away.
 This has remained our ethos and approach today and very much sets us apart.